What is a sole proprietorship?

 - For the period June 1st to August 31st; September 15th

-- For the period September 1st to December 31st; January 15th of following year
+- For the period September 1st to December 31st, January 15th of the following year

 Where do I make estimated tax payments?

-You can simply submit the Form 1040-ES with a check to the IRS or you can pay estimated taxes online or by phone via the IRS Payments Gateway.
+You can pay estimated taxes online or by phone via the IRS Payments Gateway.
 For corporations, you must file through the Electronic Federal Tax Payment System.

 IRA Contributions